Appleton, Wisconsin: European settlement

 Appleton's tallest building, the 222 Building was built in 1952.
 The Valley Fair Shopping Center, built in 1954, laid claim to being the first enclosed shopping mall in the United States, although this claim is disputed by other malls.
-In 2007 most of the structure was demolished, leaving only its east wing and a movie theater.
+In 2007 most of the structure was demolished, leaving only its east wing.
 A Pick 'n Save Food Center now stands in its place.

 From approximately 1930–1970, Appleton was a sundown town: black people were not allowed to stay overnight, and none lived within its city limits by 1930.
 In 1936, the Institute of Paper Chemistry tried to hire the famous African-American chemist Percy Julian, but could not figure out how to do this without running afoul of what was stated as "an arcane law on the City of Appleton's books".
 A fight over Julian's employment ensued, and he was hired by Glidden in Chicago instead.
 Appleton's sundown status was largely de facto and not de jure; it stood by unwritten consensus and enforcement, such as by police strongly encouraging black people to leave town after dark.
 A partial exception was made for opera singer Marian Anderson when she sang at Lawrence University in 1941; she was allowed to stay overnight in the Conway Hotel, but even then was not allowed to eat dinner in public.

 Following the Flint water crisis, a report of Wisconsin Rust Belt cities showed high levels of lead contamination in the water of Appleton, with children under the age of 1 testing positive for lead.
 With a state average of 1.9 per 100 for this age group, Appleton tested at 4.5 per 100 for the same age group.

+On July 27, 2026, Appleton was struck by a large and destructive EF3 tornado, causing severe damage to the city.
+The tornado continued south into neighboring Menasha, inflicting even more damage before moving over Lake Winnebago, becoming a waterspout and dissipating.
+There were 68 injuries as a result of the tornado, although there were no fatalities.